Friendship and education

 Such groupings were part of a range of initiatives including reading circles, drama groups, and libraries that were part of the mutual improvement tradition.
 They ‘relied on working-class initiative rather than state provision or middle-class philanthropists’ (op. cit.).

-Within youth work there has been a parallel interest in friends as educators.
+Within youth work, there has been a parallel interest in friends as educators.
 It has similarly taken two forms: conceptualizing the youth worker or leader as a friend to young people; and looking to the role of peers as teachers.
-While the former has tended to become rather unfashionable within professionalized youth agencies, it still has a strong presence within social movement work – and particularly practice linked to churches (see Smith and Smith forthcoming).
+While the former has tended to become rather unfashionable within professionalized youth agencies, it still has a strong presence within social movement work – and particularly practice linked to churches.
 Settlements, too, were explicitly constructed around a notion of friendship and the idea that all should share in community.
 Samuel Barnett (1884: 272) argued that if men and women from universities lived for some time among the poor in London and in other cities, they could ‘do a little to remove the inequalities of life’.
 They would share ‘their best with the poor and learn through feeling how they live’ (op. cit.).
 Through working for friendship based on trust, and government inspired with ‘a higher spirit’, ‘everything which is Best will be made in love common to all’ (ibid.: 273).
 Later he was to write:

 A settlement is simply a means by which men or women may share themselves with their neighbours; a club-house in an industrial district, where the condition of membership is the performance of a citizen’s duty; a house among the poor, where residents may make friends with the poor.
 (Barnett 1898: 26)